lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 * subjectPublicKey contains the byte stream of the public key.

+An ML-DSA public key is encoded in an X.509 certificate's SubjectPublicKeyInfo type as described in {{Section 3 of I-D.ietf-lamps-cms-ml-dsa}}.

 {{examples}} contains example ML-DSA public keys encoded using the textual encoding defined in {{?RFC7468}}.